moxiegirl/docs-new/_newinternet/browser-introduction.md

+---
+layout: newinternet
-# Use the Blockstack Authenticator
+title: Use the Authenticator
+description: Musce libero nunc, dignissim quis turpis quis, semper vehicula dolor.
+image: /images/article-photos/chalkboard.jpg
+---

 The Blockstack Authenticator gives users the ability to explore and use the decentralized applications (dapps).
 The decentralized applications are a new way